The NOAA Science Council sustains several standing committees to enable the Council to achieve its mission.

-The NLAC advises the NOAA Research Council concerning the structure and operation of the NOAA Library System, working toward the vision of a Library System that is sustainable and meets the most critical needs for researchers to continue accomplishing NOAA's mission.
+The NLAC advises the NOAA Science Council concerning the structure and operation of the NOAA Library System, working toward the vision of a Library System that is sustainable and meets the most critical needs for researchers to continue accomplishing NOAA's mission.

 Unified Modeling Committee (UMC)